Single-view Neural Radiance Fields with Depth Teacher: Experimental Results

 \subsection{Ablation Study}

 As shown in Table \ref{tab:baseline_compare_detail}, we verify the effectiveness of different rendering components and study the effects of different settings on the LLFF dataset.
 We find that both our planar rendering and the volume rendering perform better than the baseline PixelNeRF.
 The joint rendering achieves a better PSNR and SSIM compared with each individual rendering way.
 It should be noted that additional importance sampling can boost the planar rendering method for preserving more fine image/depth details.
 Since the number of planes sampled is limited, blur and artifacts are unavoidable.
-Figure \ref{fig: llff_is} shows how extra fine points solve this problem and lead to a better rendering.
+As shown in Figure \ref{fig: llff_is}, compared with the pure planar rendering~\cite{Li_2021_ICCV2}, the joint rendering predicts more details and fewer blurs in both the RGB and depth rendering.
 And the full setting with the depth teacher supervision achieves the best PSNR, SSIM and LPIPS.
-As shown in Figure \ref{fig:performance_illustration}, compared with the pure planar rendering~\cite{Li_2021_ICCV2}, the joint rendering predicts more details and fewer blurs in both the RGB and depth rendering.
 Figure \ref{fig:llff_depth} also compares our method with the pure planar NeRF (MINE) and the pure volume rendering PixelNeRF.
 The joint rendering without our depth teacher achieves better depths in object edges and occlusions.
 By introducing the depth teacher supervision $\mathcal{L}'_d$, the rendering quality of the depth maps is significantly improved.

 Although teacher net (monocular depth estimation) is able to predict high-quality depth maps on the input image, it can't render depth maps for novel view.
 The student net renders both the RGB and the depth maps for the novel views which are very important for applications like video editing, augmented reality etc. \paragraph{Coarse/Fine Point Sampling}